Sunra1z/sunra1z/README.md

 ## Hi there!
- - I'm a beginner Android Developer
+ - I'm a beginner Software Developer
  - I'm currently studying for a bachelor's degree in IITU university Almaty

 ### Languages and Tools (probably still learning)